Junior Mandrake: Plot

-Nambiar is a building contractor, an atheist.
-However, he is plagued by many a problem in his contracting business, particularly due to the conspiracies plotted by his competitor, Shankara Pillai.
+Nambiar is a building contractor and a staunch atheist, who even named his company Nireeswara Constructions.
+However, he is plagued by many problems in his contracting business, particularly due to the conspiracies plotted by his competitor, Shankara Pillai.
 Compelled by his wife Sudharma, who is devoted to God, and his sons, Pradeep and Sandeep, Nambiar consents to consult an astrologer Thanku Panicker to find if there is any supernatural cause behind their problems.
 Panicker ascertains that there is an evil spirit residing in the bust of Junior Mandrake kept in their house.

-Actually, Nambiar had been entrusted to handover this bust to someone in the airport when he returned from Singapore, but no one had showed up to receive it.
+Actually, Nambiar had been entrusted to handover this bust to someone in the airport when he returned from Singapore, but no one showed up to receive it.
 Panicker prescribes the evil spirit can be got rid of only by presenting the bust to someone who may receive it "with pleasure", who in turn will be taken over by the evil spirit.
 Nambiar manages to present this bust to his adversary, Pillai, on his birthday party.
 Panicker is apparently proven right as the misfortune of Nambiar is now shifted to Pillai, starting with coconut falling on Pillai's new car, breaking its window, and also turning Nambiar into an ardent believer in God in the process.

 Pillai soon learns about this and tries to get rid of the bust by several ways and finally manages to gift it to "Patti" Menon, the father-in-law of Nambiar.
 The bust makes various journeys back and forth, finally ending up with Omanakuttan, driver of Menon.
 Omanakuttan accidentally discovers that there is a bundle of precious stones hidden inside the bust.
 He takes some stones with him, and keeps the rest over the roof of his rented house.

-By the time he came back as a wealthy man the house had been rented out by the owner as a police station.
+By the time he came back as a wealthy man, the house had been rented out by the owner as a police station.
 Omanakuttan tries to retrieve the remaining treasure from the roof by various means, several of these failed attempts prompts the police to believe that Omanakuttan is insane, he is forcefully confined in a mental hospital.
 During his time at the hospital, there is a series of jokers.
 At the same time, the actual owner of the bust, Junior Mandrake, a crime boss in whose shape the bust was made, who was so far in jail in Singapore, is now out searching for it.

 Mandrake tracks down all those involved with the bust—Pillai, Nambiar, Pradeep, Sandeep, Menon, and Omanakuttan.
 He plants a bomb on a moving school van as a decoy to keep the police station with less cops, but Pradeep manages to detach the bomb and saves the children.
 Mandrake ends up in police custody in his attempt to recover the treasure from the police station, and the treasure goes to the government.
 The story ends with Pradeep joined with the daughter of Pillai with whom he was in love.